jescott07/runge-kutta-method/README.md

 $\frac{dy_3}{dx} = -b y_3 + y_1 y_2$
 </p>

-Where, $P$, $b$ and $r$ are the parameters of this system.
+Where, $P$, $b$ and $r$ are the are the system parameters.
 This model was first introduced in the study of convection in the atmosphere and it was a breaking point in the chaos studies in deterministic dynamical systems.
 If we fix $P$ and $b$ the system will determine the character of the solution.

 For $y_1 = y_2 = \pm \sqrt{r-1}$, $y_3 = r-1$ and setting $P=3$ and $b=1$ we have: